Peer Review of Teaching

 Teaching and learning are at the heart of Duquesne University.
 In order to assure quality and provide regular feedback to instructors on their teaching, Duquesne uses two kinds of teaching evaluation: student and peer.
 We believe that both student and faculty peer perspectives on one’s teaching and course design are helpful – each in its own way.

-In preparing one’s promotion and tenure dossier, it is crucial to provide the evidence of teaching evaluation outlined in the Faculty handbook.
-Each faculty member is responsible for assuring he or she has sufficient numbers of evaluations prior to third year review, promotion and tenure, and promotion to full professor.
+In preparing one’s promotion dossier, it is crucial to provide the evidence of teaching evaluation outlined in the Faculty Handbook.
+Faculty are responsible for assuring they have sufficient numbers of evaluations prior to pre-tenure review, promotion and tenure, and promotion to full professor.

 For graduate students preparing to become faculty, student, peer and faculty supervisor evaluations of teaching are helpful in the academic job search.
-Teaching observations are required for the Certificate of University Teaching [link].
+Teaching observations are required for the Certificate of University Teaching.

 Effective Faculty Peer Review of Teaching